Enterprise Architecture

 The business manager smiles and says: "Aha, trap questions.
 This is how they do it!"

 "No", the lead architect says.
-"These are not trick questions, but questions about how adaptive an organization is.
+"These are not trick questions but questions about how adaptive an organization is.
 If people are unhappy about the adaptivity of their organization or even if the existence of the organization is in danger, enterprise architecture as a way of working in processes and projects is of added value."

 The plan consisted of a set of principles that they applied integrally in a region.
 The new city plan allowed for using cheap water transport and quick delivery.
 The spike in population was addressed with many narrow houses.
-The owners decided to use their houses are warehouses, offices, and docks.
+The owners decided to use their houses as warehouses, offices, and docks.
 The new city plan supported the massive economic boom of the city."

 "OK, I understand that a thorough redesign with principles (and calling that architecture) of a city can improve the industry and economy of a city.
 But how does that compare to a company?"

-"Suppose that in the current situation, there are 10 computer systems in a hospital where all departments store generic and specific information about a patient, in their database, in their way."
-Suppose that a patient marries and moves to a different city, then the name and address of the patient need to be changed in 10 different systems.
-In practice, we have seen that problems arise because the data change is not carried in all these systems, at once.
+"Suppose that in the current situation, there are 10 computer systems in a hospital where all departments store generic and specific information about a patient in their database, in their way."
+Suppose that a patient marries and moves to a different city.
+Then, the name and address of the patient need to be changed in 10 different systems.
+In practice, we have seen that problems arise because the data change is not carried in all these systems at once.
 If you have a great many data changes in patient files, then you can imagine that things can go wrong.

 By creating a design of the future situation, you can solve this problem.
 If the enterprise architects of the hospital use the Principle of Single Source Of Truth when redesigning the whole IT of the hospital (with a Business and IT blueprint), the generic Name and Address data of a patient is only stored once and referred to from specific patient data.
-Next, an IT roadmap is created showing when which computer system is replaced by a new version that makes use of that principle."
+Next, an IT roadmap is created showing when which computer system is replaced by a new version that uses that principle."

-The business manager said that this is simple to understand: "But is enterprise architecture only using one principle to redesign the IT of the organization?"
+The business manager said this is simple to understand: "But is enterprise architecture only using one principle to redesign the IT of the organization?"

 The lead architect answered:" No, Enterprise Architecture is not only IT.
 EA addresses the organization as a holistic system.
-So every part of the domain of the organization is part of enterprise architecture: business, IT, sales, procurement, HR, development, customer services, boardroom, and suppliers.
+So, every part of the domain of the organization is part of enterprise architecture: business, IT, sales, procurement, HR, development, customer services, boardroom, and suppliers.
 Everything.

 "Aha", the business manager said.
 "Now I get what Enterprise Architecture is: a set of principles integrally applied onto an organization to remove problems that are not easily solved by using a regional or local solution.".